KevinTrinh1227/JSONSnap/README.md

 <!-- devfoliox
 {
   "title": "JSONSnap",
-  "summary": "A tiny utility for quickly viewing, formatting, and sharing JSON snapshots during development.", "description": [
+  "summary": "A React.js front-end portfolio template designed for developers who want a clean and flexible personal site.", "description": [
-    "JSONSnap makes it easy to paste in JSON, pretty-print it, and share or store snapshots while debugging APIs or webhooks.", "It is aimed at students and developers who want a lightweight JSON helper instead of a full-blown API client."
+    "Reactfolio is a customizable portfolio template built with React and modern tooling, focused on a smooth UX and clean, responsive layout.", "It’s structured for easy editing, so students and developers can quickly plug in their own projects, experience, and contact info."
   ],
-  "technologies": ["TypeScript", "React", "Next.js"], "start": "Nov 2024",
+  "technologies": ["React", "JavaScript", "CSS"], "start": "Sep 2023",
-  "end": "Present",
+  "end": "Dec 2023",

   "stats_stars": true,
   "stats_forks": true,